boricj/xtlbackup/README.md

 `xtlbackup /etc/xtlbackup-sample.json` will then take care of everything.
 If you want snapshots, replications and pruning to happen separately, split jobs into separate JSON files.

+Although you can use a standard SSH key for remote backups, it is recommended to use `xtlbackup-receive` to prevent unauthorized commands.

 ## Installing dependencies

 On Debian-like systems, run: